Country information for Sweden - Teacher education for inclusive education

 There are three specialisations within the degree in primary school education:

 - Pre-primary class (for children the year before they start compulsory school) and years 1–3: This degree comprises 240 higher education credits.
-Students acquire a broad range of knowledge and are equipped to follow pupils’ development and teach most subjects.
+Students acquire a broad range of knowledge and are equipped to follow learners’ development and teach most subjects.
 Knowledge of the development of reading and writing skills and in-depth knowledge of mathematics for younger children becomes an essential part of their skills.

 - Years 4–6: This degree comprises 240 higher education credits.
 The requirements for a broad orientation and in-depth subject studies are considerably higher.
 Students acquire a well-defined profile as a teacher in school years 4–6 (ages approximately 10 to 12).
 Apart from knowledge of Swedish, mathematics and English, the subject studies allow for choice, with students choosing from social subjects, natural science subjects and technology, or one or more practical or artistic subjects.